AUSPOS - Trouble Shooting

 You can always check your RINEX file against the RINEX Format Document.

-Any space in your RINEX file name or path will cause AUSPOS to fail.
-Please rename your file, without spaces, and resubmit it.
+Any space and parentheses or a hash key in your RINEX file name or path will cause AUSPOS to fail.
+Please rename your file, without spaces, parentheses or hash key, and resubmit it.

 One of the first checks AUSPOS makes is to see that the user file has both L1 and L2 carrier phase and code data.
 AUSPOS was designed to process only dual frequency data.
 A common user error is to accidentally submit the RINEX navigation file instead of the RINEX observation file.

 AUSPOS will determine the start and the end of an observation session in all the submitted files.
 If the data span exceeds seven consecutive days, an error is generated and the user will be asked to break up their data set and resubmit in smaller batches.
 This feature was implemented to prevent massive processing jobs dominating the service.